 Overall, our approach of using the dataset block pattern for oversampling addresses the severe imbalance issue and leverages the benefits of undersampling and oversampling techniques.
 By iteratively oversampling each data block and ensuring a balanced distribution within each block, we enable the classifier to better discern positive and negative boundaries.
 The ablation experiments and consistent testing methods further enhance the reliability and comparability of our results.

+Table 3: Model performance without data block structure